-Sedation dentistry has become quite common over the past few years, and the various styles of dental sedation available today have made it easier for people to overcome dental anxiety and get their dental problems fixed.
+Sedation dentistry has become quite common over the past few years, and the various styles of dental sedation available today have made it easier for people to overcome dental anxiety and fix their dental problems.

-Sedation dentistry involves the administration of sedative drugs to reduce anxiety before dental procedures, using medicine to reduce discomfort and anxiety among those who fear the dentist.
+Langley sedation dentistry involves administering sedative drugs to reduce anxiety before dental procedures using medicine to reduce discomfort and anxiety among those who fear the dentist.

-There are different methods used for dental sedation, each with its purpose and strength.
+Different methods are used for dental sedation, each with its purpose and strength.
 The dentist will choose the most appropriate for your situation, which will be based on certain factors such as:

 Minimal sedation, in which patients are awake but in a relaxed state

 Moderate sedation, in which patients are conscious but may experience slurring of speech and slight memory loss

 Deep sedation, in which patients are on the verge of unconsciousness but can still communicate

 General anesthesia, in which patients are completely unconscious With all types of conscious sedation, the sedative is used alongside standard anesthetics which numb the mouth and make the procedure pain-free.